 CCFL Product Info

-HIGH VOLTAGE WIRE & HARNESSES - To compliment our vast array of CCFL backlights we have all of the most common CCFL wire harnesses used in LCD backlighting.
-We stock UL rated wire harnesses which include connector types from companies such as JST, JAE, Molex, Honda, and many more.
-We also stock all of the components to make your own custom harnesses such as High Voltage CCFL lamp wire, terminals, connectors, shrink tube, you name it.
-If you need a CCFL wire harness different from those found at www.CCFLwarehouse.com, feel free to give us a call and send us an email direct.
-We can make practically anything you might need in relation to backlights.
-Whether you are a small LCD repair facility or a large OEM...We are the experts, and we are here to help.
+To go with the vast array of CCFL backlights we have in stock, we also offer the most common CCFL wire harnesses used in LCD backlighting.
+We stock UL-rated wire harnesses which include connector types from brands like JST, JAE, Molex, Honda, and many more.
+We also stock all of the components you would need to make your own, custom harnesses.
+Those components include High Voltage CCFL lamp wire, terminals, connectors and shrink tube, to name a few.
+If you need a CCFL wire harness that isn’t found at Plazmo.com, give our experts a call or send us an email.
+We can custom design and make practically any CCFL wire harnesses you might need.
+Whether you are a small LCD repair facility or a large OEM, we are CCFL backlight and LED backlight experts, and we are here to help.

 E-mail wholesale inquiries to email@example.com

-Or give us a call direct at +1 (402) 330-2222, 9am to 5pm CT, Monday - Friday
+Or give us a call direct at +1 (402) 330-2222, 9am to 5pm CST, Monday - Friday